aim-rsf/browseMetadata/README.md

 The idea would be that this log file could be loaded up, compared across users, and used as an input in later analysis steps when working out which variables can be used to represent which domains.

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+The GNU General Public License is a free, copyleft license for software and other kinds of works.
+For more information, please refer to <https://www.gnu.org/licenses/gpl-3.0.en.html>.

 ## Contributing changes

 You can contribute changes to this repository via submitting an Issue to request a change, or create a Pull Request with your direct changes.